Freddy vs. Jason vs. Ash: The Nightmare Warriors: Plot

 As it literally rains blood in Washington, Ash, Alice, Tina, and Stephanie plan their way into the White House.
 Upset by Ash and Alice's bickering, the traumatized Stephanie wanders off alone.
 The group are provided the distraction they need to get in when an army of soldiers arrive to rescue the President.
 Tanks, helicopters, and fighter jets battle the Deadites, but the soldiers suffer heavy losses and Freddy manifests in the clouds to blast the helicopters out of the sky.
 Elsewhere, Stephanie passes out and finds herself back in the dream world.
 She arrives at a church and meets Freddy posing as a priest; he informs her that, as member of the Voorhees family, it is her destiny to become a murderer like Jason.
-Clad in a hockey mask, Stephanie leaves the church to fulfill her birthright and kill Jason.
+Clad in her own hockey mask, Stephanie leaves the church to fulfill her birthright and kill Jason.
 Back at the White House, Maggie and Jason break out in a fight, but are interrupted by Ash, who drives a tank in the middle of the room, killing Maggie, much to Freddy's anger.
 As Ash rescues Neil, Jacob, and Tommy, Alice confronts Freddy face-to-face.
-She reveals that she has a terminal illness and that her Dream Master abilities are weakened, so allows Freddy to kill her so she can pass her power over to Jacob.
+She reveals that she has a terminal illness and that her Dream Master abilities are weakened, so she allows Freddy to kill her so she can pass her power over to Jacob.
 As she dies, she releases the souls of the people Freddy has killed over the years.
 Furious at his mother's death, Jacob declares he is the Dream Master now, surrounded by the spirits of Amanda Krueger and the Dream Warriors.